EbTech/rust-algorithms/README.md

 # Rust /\r5 /\lgorithmic/\

 This is a collection of classic data structures and interesting algorithms, emphasizing clarity, elegance and understanding over generality and speed.
-One design criterion is to transparency: explain the names and concepts, annotate with complexity, be obvious in intention.
+One design criterion is transparency: explain the names and concepts, annotate with complexity, be obvious in intention.
 Another is simplicity: the Rust ecosystem is full of well meaning crates, and I have intentionally decided to stick with data structures and algorithms only found in std for universality.

 This is a fork of EbTech's amazing repo.
 My intention is to change the fundamental graph base classes to be more in keeping with our intuition and understanding of graphs, do more data representation encapsulation, decouple algorithm implementation from knowledge of the internals of their datastructures, put in more tests of algorithms validity and speed,and when happy with that, start adding far more algorithms.